molily/molily.de/_posts/2020-11-21-testing-angular.md

 Back-end frameworks typically support environment configurations for development, testing and production.
 End-to-end tests require a testing environment that closely resembles the production environment.
 You need to deploy the full application, including the front-end and the relevant back-end parts.

+<aside class="margin-note">Deterministic environment</aside>

 The database needs to be filled with pre-fabricated fake data.
 With each run of the end-to-end tests, you need to reset the database to a defined initial state.

-The back-end services need to answer requests with deterministic, canned responses.
+The back-end services need to answer requests with deterministic responses.
 Third-party dependencies need to be set up so they return realistic data but do not compromise production data.

 Since this guide is not about DevOps, we will not go into details here and focus on writing end-to-end tests.

 ### How end-to-end tests work

 An end-to-end test tries to mimic how a user interacts with the application.
 Typically, the test engine launches an ordinary browser and controls it remotely.

+<aside class="margin-note">Simulate user actions</aside>

 Once the browser is started, the end-to-end test navigates to the application’s URL, reads the page content and makes pointer and keyboard input.
 For example, the test fills out a form and clicks on the submit button.